ekneale/cobraa/README.md

 The information is saved to a triggerdata.txt in latex formatting (if using in LaTex, please use ```\usepackage{siunitx}``` in the preamble).
 Where a root file does not exist, the details are written in simsrequired.txt.

+***Backgrounds plot***

+This is another additional function which is useful for comparing the relative contributions of the components to the radioactive backgrounds.
+Plots the singles rates as a function of fiducial cut.

+To run: ```cobraa --backgrounds [detector options] [fiducial cut options]```

 **Analysis**